alphagov/government-digital-strategy/README.md

 The local-build script is great for viewing locally but doesn't do any of the performance stuff we want - minifying CSS, JS and so on.
 The production build script does.

 ```
-./deploy.sh
+bundle exec ./deploy.sh
 ```

 It will compile and minify the JS and CSS.
-This uses the RequireJS optimizer.
+This uses the RequireJS optimizer, so you need to have run `npm install` first.

 To make it generate the PDFs, you need to pass in the argument:

 ```
-./deploy.sh pdf
+bundle exec ./deploy.sh pdf
 ```

 Once it's done, you're left with a `deploy/` folder which is the production-ready files.
 This is what should be deployed to the server.